CoolKit-Technologies/apiDocs/en/APICenter.md

 | user | Array | No | user info |
 | region | string | No | registered region server |

-Error code：
+Error code:

-400：Missing parameter
+400: Missing parameter
-301：user in another server region, so app needs to relocate server and reconnect 401：Wrong account or password
+301: user in another server region, so app needs to relocate server and reconnect
+401: Wrong account or password
-402：Email inactivated
+402: Email inactivated
-404：User does not exist
+404: User does not exist
-406：authentication failed（ wrong APPID or incomplete parameters） 500：server error
+406: authentication failed（ wrong APPID or incomplete parameters）
+500: server error

-**Example Response：**
+**Example Response:**

 ```json
 {